Harshit2747/Fir_Filter/README.md

 Verilog Implementation: Suitable for hardware design and FPGA implementation.
 MATLAB Implementation: Ideal for simulation and verification of filter characteristics.

+# THEORITICAL STUDY:-

+Finite Impulse Response Filter has exact linear phase, highly stable, computationally intensive, less-sensitive to finite word-length effects, arbitrary amplitude-frequency characteristic and real-time stable signal processing requirements etc. Thus, it is widely used in different digital signal processing applications.

+We know, a finite impulse response (FIR) filter is a filter whose impulse response or response to any finite length input is of finite duration, because it settles to zero in finite time.
+This is however in contrast to infinite impulse response (IIR) filters, which may have internal feedback and may continue to respond indefinitely (mostly decaying).

+The impulse response of an Nth order discrete- time FIR filter works for exactly N + 1 times, from the zeroth time to the Nth time in the time domain.

+For output of an FIR filter of order N , each output of the sequence is the weighted sum of most of the recent N input values.

+These weights in the summation are coefficients we obtain upon simulation in MATLAB special toolbox FDATool by method of window function, we use Hamming window for the filter design.

 # PRACTICAL STUDY:

 • This Verilog module implements a simple FIR filter with order 8.
 The data_in input represents the input sample to be filtered, and data_out represents the filtered output.
 The b0-b8 parameter defines the filter coefficients generated in MATLAB XDAtool, the Filter Generator, and the x1-x8 variables store the input samples.